Blueman3612/KnightVision/DEPLOYMENT.md

    - These typically indicate that a file or directory doesn't exist at the expected path
    - Verify that you're using the correct directory structure in your build commands
    - Try simplifying the build process by using `cd` commands and relative paths

+4. **Artifact directory errors:**
+   - Error message `Artifact directory doesn't exist` indicates that Amplify can't find your build output
+   - Make sure the `baseDirectory` in amplify.yml points to the correct location relative to the repository root
+   - For Next.js projects within a frontend directory, the correct path is typically `frontend/.next`
+   - Remember that directory paths in the `artifacts` section are relative to the repository root, not to where the build commands run

 ## Troubleshooting Environment Variable Issues